openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

     frontend_status: Done

-*Assignment contexts* allow assigning (see :ref:`Assignment`) a valid expression value to a named variable, while the expression type must be converted to the variable’s type.
-It implies that these types are to be compatible and exact definition of types compatibility semantics is given here (see :ref:`Compatible Types`).
+*Assignment contexts* allow assigning (see :ref:`Assignment`) a valid expression value to a named variable, while the type of the expression must be converted to the type of the  variable.
+It implies that these types must be compatible, and the exact definition of the semantics of types compatibility is given in :ref:`Compatible Types`.

-*Call contexts* reuse *assignment contexts* rules allowing assignment of an argument value of a method, constructor or function call (see :ref:`Explicit Constructor Call`, :ref:`New Expressions` and :ref:`Method Call Expression`) to a corresponding formal parameter.
+*Call contexts* reuse the rules of *assignment contexts*, and allow assigning an argument value of a method, constructor, or function call (see :ref:`Explicit Constructor Call`, :ref:`New Expressions` and :ref:`Method Call Expression`) to a corresponding formal parameter.